-Having a poorer car insurance score will definitely increase your increase your rates.
+Having a poorer car insurance score will definitely increase your rates.
 However, quotes based on insurance scores vary substantially across different insurers due to proprietary insurance score levels or scales, so it is always a good idea to shop around.
-For example, a rate at State Farm based on a good insurance score was higher than all of the rates at GEICO, including the rates for a poor and worst insurance score tier.
+For example, a rate at State Farm based on a good insurance score was higher than all of the rates at Geico, including the rates for a poor and worst insurance score tier.

 There are also often significant disparities in rates from one insurance score tier to the next.
 At State Farm, for instance, the difference in annual premiums between an average and poor insurance score is nearly $2,000.

 To determine how car insurance scores impact quotes, we collected sample annual premiums for five insurance score profiles for a 30-year-old single man in Texas.

 How to improve your insurance score